martinandrovich/hric-system/README.md

 Once a clean install of Linux is installed, there are [scripts][sh-dir] available for system configuration and installation of the real-time kernel.
 A [network configuration][franka-net-conf] is necesasry in order to communicate with the robot.

 > **NOTICE:**
-> The scripts modify several system parameters; it is recommend to examine the script and uncomment any unnecessary parts.
+> The scripts modify several system parameters; it is recommend to examine the script and comment out any unnecessary parts.

 The [`sysconf.bash`][sysconf-sh] script installs essential packages, necessary libraries (`ros-melodic`, `libfranka`, `franka_ros`) etc. It creates a `catkin` workspace, configures the network for robot connection and modifies system parameters (deletes packages / disables daemons) to optimize the system performance.

+> **NOTICE:**
+> The RT-kernel does NOT support NVIDIA driver binaries; the default nouveau drivers might pose some issues.

 The [`rtkernel.bash`][rt-kernel-sh] script downloads, configures, compiles, and installs the realtime kernel; the script includes a [guide][rt-kernel-guide] on how to configure the kernel using a graphical interface.